-Major life events can change your eligibility for healthcare programs and financial help through Vermont Health Connect.
+Major life events, or a change in household income, may change your eligibility for healthcare programs and financial help through Vermont Health Connect.
 For example, a major life event could mean that you:

 - Are newly eligible for Medicaid or Dr. Dynasaur coverage